AllegorithmicSAS/sat-scons/readme.md

 * Writes out the updated appleseed scene file to the temp directory
 * Invokes the appleseed command line renderer on updated appleseed scene to render the image

-## Thumbnail rendering using Arnold

-By default the thumbnail rendering is done using Arnold.

-The function in the sample essentially takes a set of PBR maps and sets up a scene with:
-* A Sphere textured with the PBR maps
-* A ground plane
-* A physical sky as a light source
-* A camera for rendering the image

-Note that there is a lock around the Arnold code meaning there will only be one thumbnail being rendered at once.
-This is done for two reasons:
-* The Arnold code is not written in a way where we can have two Arnold instances running at the same time meaning there will be issues in case we do parallel builds
-* Arnold is already multithreaded meaning most of the CPU power in the machine will be used by Arnold when rendering anyway.

 ## Running the sample

 With all this background information and all the prerequisites installed we are finally ready to run the sample.